0Magenta0/CTF-Writeups/Pwn-college/Reverse-Engineering/Writeup.md

 ![](screenshots/lvl11/reverseloop.png)

 And we can see memory comparision.
-Let's dump address of encoded key buffer and write it in reverse order.
+Let's dump encoded key buffer and write it in reverse order.
 After that we need to make an XOR it with this bytes `0x8C 0x52 0x42`.
 ![](screenshots/lvl11/decode.png)